weliveindetail/blog/_posts/2017-10-22-llvm-expected-differentiation.markdown

 ### Alexandrescu's Expected&lt;T&gt;

 [This well-known proposal](https://onedrive.live.com/?cid=F1B8FF18A2AEC5C5&id=F1B8FF18A2AEC5C5%211158&parId=root&o=OneUp), for which you can [find an implementation here](https://github.com/martinmoene/spike-expected/tree/master/alexandrescu), is a close relative to `llvm::Expected<T>`.
-The major difference is the interoperability with exceptions, which makes it a bad choise for the exception-free codebase.
+The major difference is the interoperability with exceptions, which makes it a bad choice for the exception-free codebase.
 However, it gives the opportunity to make it simple and store the error payload as [`std::exception_ptr`](http://en.cppreference.com/w/cpp/error/exception_ptr).
 While Alexandrescu added support for `Expected<void>` explicitly, we would return `llvm::Error` in this case.

 ### Boost Outcome

 [Boost Outcome](https://ned14.github.io/outcome/) looks like the current candidate for a future [`std::expected`](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0323r2.pdf) and besides also supporting interoperability with exceptions it seems very similar to `llvm::Expected<T>`.
-But there is one fundamental difference: With Boost Outcome the error type is supposed to be a template parameter.
+But there is one fundamental difference: With Boost Outcome there are no type-erasing wrappers.
+Error types are exposed as template parameters.
 The class signature is [`outcome::result<T,EC>`](https://ned14.github.io/outcome/tutorial/result/).
 Naturally, the next idea is to represent multiple possible error types with variadic templates: `expected<Y, E1, ..., En>` — that's where I get nervous.

 Specifying error types in function signatures may not seem like a big deal at first appearance.
 If anything it looks great in small examples!
 Thinking again and considering the real size of codebases as well as the impact on API versioning, could make you skeptic.
 For me this looks like the renewal of exception specifications, just without the really stupid parts.
 Before rolling out Boost Outcome throughout your codebase, I would recommend reading [The Trouble with Checked Exceptions](http://www.artima.com/intv/handcuffsP.html).